AndreSlavescu/Hardware_Implemented_Neural_Network/README.md

 The three parts are as follow:

 - Input layer
-- Neurons which construct our hidden layer
+- Neurons which construct hidden layers
 - Output layer and activation function

 The above three parts are what make up a standard MLP structure.